This is where it all started.

-I had just gotten out of a 4 year relationship, and you know when you get done with a break up and you kinda wanna get busy doing something?
-Well this was my ‘something’.
+I had just gotten out of a 4 year relationship, and you know when you get done with a break up and you just wanna get busy doing something?
+This was my something.

-So I did it!
-I wasn’t sure just how often I’d be able to travel, but I figured if I could survive Tokyo on my own, I could survive ANYWHERE!
+And this was my opportunity to go.
+I figured if I could survive Tokyo on my own, I could survive anywhere.

 Arriving In Tokyo